scottgallant/barnyard-organics/order-from-barnyard.md

 ---
 ### BULK BUYING CLUB

 We also love to support informal bulk buying!

-The bulk buying club model is one that allows customers to enjoy cost-savings by pooling their orders to benefit from reduced shipping rates.
+The bulk buying club model allows customers living in proximity to enjoy cost-savings by pooling their orders to benefit from significantly reduced shipping rates!

 Here's how you can volunteer to coordinate a bulk buying club: